 Why Map Paper Moths

 Despite being constantly handled, folded, and unfolded, many old road maps will last for years.
-It’s because of the paper that they were printed on, often this paper is a kind of linen/cloth paper.
-The quality of the paper is one of the reasons why old maps are great for crafting.
+It’s because of the paper they were printed on; this paper is often a kind of linen/cloth paper.
+The paper’s quality is why old maps are great for crafting.

-The maps themselves also add extra interest to a craft and upcycle, especially if you use a map of somewhere special.
+The maps also add extra interest to a craft and upcycle, especially if you use a map of somewhere particular.
 By using maps of the right places, you can turn something mundane into something to be treasured.
-For example, making personalized map key rings or a map heart ornament.
+For example, when making personalized map key rings or a map heart ornament.

-The patterns on road maps are also interesting and can make interesting map artwork.
+The patterns on road maps are also exciting and can make interesting map artwork.
 I thought that they would be perfect for creating a display of faux paper moths.
-The vintage road maps helped give the map moths an old-fashioned theme.
+The vintage road maps helped give the map moths a vintage theme.

 Like with the denim moths, I wanted to create a display of a variety of moths.
 To achieve this, not only did I use different types of old road maps, but I also designed three different types of paper moths.

-Also, to add another dimension to the paper moths, I stitched the paper on the sewing machine.
+Also, I stitched the paper on the sewing machine to add another dimension to the paper moths.
 The stitches were used to outline the wing shapes and on the larger winged moth to add veins.

-Stitching paper on a sewing machine is surprisingly easy and really fun.
+Stitching paper on a sewing machine is surprisingly easy and fun.
 There are some sewing-on-paper tips here.

-If you don’t have a sewing machine then you can skip the stitched paper stage when making the faux moths.
+If you don’t have a sewing machine, skip the stitched paper stage when making the faux moths.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.